kura-labs-org/c4_deployment-8/README.md

 **Setup GitHub Repository for Jenkins Integration:**

-GitHub serves as the repository from which Jenkins retrieves files to build, test, and build the infrastructure for the banking application and deploy the banking application.
+GitHub serves as the repository from which Jenkins retrieves files to build, test, and build the infrastructure for the e-commerce application and deploy the e-commerce application.

 In order for the EC2 instance, where Jenkins is installed, to access the repository, you need to generate a token from GitHub and then provide it to the EC2 instance.